TroyWilson1/pinata.hash.queue/README.md

 # Pinata Hash Queue

 This script takes a IPFS hash as input, along with a file name and adds it to Pinata.Cloud pin for pinning.
-If the pinning fails then it adds the hash to the Pinata.Cloud pin Queue for later pinning.
+If the pinning takes too long then it adds the hash to the Pinata.Cloud pin Queue for later pinning.

 ## USAGE:
 ### Add Single File: